BubalanShanmugam/BookMyShow/README.md

 ```bash
 java BMS
 ```

 # **Usage Instructions**

 ### **User Registration**:
 - On first use, users will be prompted to create a new account.
-Choose a secure password, which will be encrypted before being stored.
-The application uses AES (Advanced Encryption Standard) for password encryption to ensure high-level security.
+Choose a secure password.

 ### **Login**:
 - Enter your username and password to access the system.
 If the credentials are correct, you will be granted access to the movie booking system.